dpwinter/qsample/README.md

 ## Install

-At the moment only build from source available:
+At the moment only build from source:

     git clone https://github.com/dpwinter/qsample.git
     cd qsample